MSLNZ/msl-network/docs/ssh.rst

    with them.
 However, in what follows we show how to install ``mypackage`` without using a `virtual environment`_ for simplicity.

-   Sometimes running the ``pip3 install mypackage-0.1.0.tar.gz`` command can raise an error.
-   Try running the command a few times since it might just be a temporary network issue on the Pi.

 Install ``mypackage-0.1.0.tar.gz`` on the Raspberry Pi using

 .. code-block:: console